 How I Get Unstuck – 8 Easy Ways to Get Out of a Funk

 You’re in a rut.
 It happens to the best of us.
-I’m sharing a recent experience of feeling stuck in a rut, plus some easy ways to help you get out of a funk.
+I’m sharing a recent experience of feeling stuck, plus some easy ways to help you get out of that funk.

 Back in March, I found myself in a rut.
 Stuck.
 In a total funk.
-I was feeling unproductive, cranky, anxious, tired, overwhelmed and incredibly irritable (ask the Brit — poor guy).
+I felt unproductive, cranky, anxious, tired, overwhelmed and incredibly irritable (ask the Brit, poor guy).
 My morning yoga and meditation endorphins were not working.
 It was like my days were constantly the feeling that I had forgotten to cut out a side-tag from a new shirt.
-You know, the one that irritates the hell out of you, and you’re mad you forgot to cut it, again?
-Everything was annoying me and I was annoyed that I was feeling this way.
+You know, the one that irritates you, and you’re mad you forgot to cut it, again?
+Everything was annoying me, and I was even more annoyed about feeling this way.

 Cutting the tag out

 After much journaling, deeper meditation, pep talks from my Rachel Hollis and Gabrielle Bernstein books, and talking with the Brit, I unpacked what that irritating tag was.
-It was two-fold: a) my self-care was not great — I was not eating or sleeping well; both because of — what took me a bit longer to sort out and acknowledge — b) I was unhappy with what I was doing for work.
+It was two-fold: a) my self-care was not great — I was not eating or sleeping well; both because of — what took me a bit longer to sort out and acknowledge — b) I was unhappy in my job.
 The self-care part was easy to fix, but the second part threw me for a big loop.
-Like, a ’round the world loop.
+Like, a round-the-world loop.

 Once I acknowledged the ‘tag’ and got back into the routine of making my morning smoothie and eating healthy lunches, I was sleeping better.
-I had more energy, and I was feeling more like Wonder Woman, less like the Hulk.
+I had more energy, and felt more like Wonder Woman (less like the Hulk).
 Ramping my basic self-care back up gave me more energy to do all of the below, which helped me balance my mindset and figure out what to do about the second part of my rut.*

-*Friday is my last day at a very good job, but one that took me some time to realize and accept was no longer for me.
-I’m now moving on to a job where I know I will feel more fulfilled and that will allow me more space to pursue some other endeavours that I’ve been itching to get going on.
+*Friday is my last day at an excellent job, but one that took me some time to realize and accept was no longer for me.
+I’m now moving on to a job where I know I will feel more fulfilled, and it will enable me to pursue some other endeavours which I’ve been itching to get going on.

-I am not an expert, but I know how frustrating it is to feel stuck.
-Acknowledging your funk is important, because otherwise, all the good you do for yourself won’t stick.
-I speak from personal experience, and I hope that the above and below can help anyone who might be feeling in stuck in a rut.
+I know how frustrating it is to feel stuck.
+Acknowledging your funk is important because otherwise, all the good you do for yourself won’t stick.
+I hope that sharing my experience can help anyone who might be feeling stuck like I was.

 1. Be present.

-If you’re like me, you might get a little deeper up in your head than you’d like to be.
+If you’re like me, you might get a little deeper in your head than you’d like to.
 Focus.
 Be at work (even if you don’t like it).
 Be with your partner.
 Read a book.
-Make the choice to be present so you can change your perspective.
+Choose to be present so you can change your perspective.

 2. Step up your exercise.